eportfolio-tech/server/README.md

 ## Quick Start
 ### Using Docker

 This project requires Redis, MongoDB and RabbitMQ.
-We've created `docker-compose` file to simplify this process.
-Currently, there are 5 configurations available.
+We've created 4 `docker-compose` configurations to simplify this process.
 - `dev`:
     + connect to an external MongoDB instance
-    + set up Redis, and RabbitMQ on customised port
+    + run Redis, and RabbitMQ on customised port
     + Redis, RabbitMQ will be bind to localhost, you will need ssh tunnel to access it.
 - `prod`:
     + connect to an external MongoDB instance
-    + set up Redis, and RabbitMQ on customised port
+    + run Redis, and RabbitMQ on customised port
     + Redis, RabbitMQ will be bind to localhost, you will need ssh tunnel to access it.
 - `local`:
     + connect to a local MongoDB instance
-    + set up Redis, MongoDB and RabbitMQ on default port
+    + run Redis, MongoDB and RabbitMQ on default port
-    + All services all exposed.
-You can access it from everywhere.
 - `test`:
     + connect to a local MongoDB instance
-    + set up Redis, MongoDB and RabbitMQ on default port
+    + run Redis, MongoDB and RabbitMQ on default port
-    + All services all exposed.
-You can access it from everywhere.
-- `sonarqube`: host a sonarqube instance for static code scan.

 Once you've decided which environment you want to use, `cd` into that directory.
 The following guide uses `dev` as an example. i.e. at `./docker-compose/dev/`